noriyoshiabe/NASequencer/doc/en/preference.md

 0. Click "Select" Button
 0. Choose prefer app on selection dialog

-If you want to reset to using Inteneal Editor, uncheck the "Use External Editor" checkbox.
+If you want to reset to using Internal Editor, uncheck the "Use External Editor" checkbox.

 ### Include Search Path
 This path is used by [Include Directive](nas.md#Include).
-If the path ponts to default "/Users/&lt;USERNAME&gt;/Music/NASequencer" and Include Directive is notated on source file like below,
+If the path points to default "/Users/&lt;USERNAME&gt;/Music/NASequencer" and Include Directive is notated on source file like below,
 ```
 #include "drums-pattern.nas"
 ```